-- 1. In the Web Security manager, go to Policy Management > Filters in the left navigation pane. - 2.
+- 1. Go to the Policy Management > Filters page. - 2.
 In the Category Filters box, click Add.
 The Add Category Filter page appears. - 3.
 Enter Education-Only as the name of the new category filter. - 4.
 Create a description for the filter (for example, "For student research assistants, permits access only to sites in the Education category"). - 5.
 Select the Block All template to use as the foundation for the new filter. - 6.
 Click OK to cache changes and open the Edit Category Filter page.
 The new filter name appears at the top of the page.